Edison's Children: Lineup

 The trio of Trewavas, Blackwood and Armstrong share lead, rhythm and synth guitar duty, symphonic programming and bass.
 Eric Blackwood is the main lead vocalist with Pete Trewavas also taking on about 20% of the lead singing duties.
 Drums are shared by Henry Rogers (who played in Touchstone, Mostly Autumn and DeeExpus) and Lisa Wetton, the wife of late Asia and King Crimson singer John Wetton.
 Iluvatar's Chris Mack and Marillion's Ian Mosley have appeared in guest spots.
 Any electronic or programmed drum tracks are written and performed by Pete Trewavas.

 Mixing and mastering engineers include Marillion producer Mike Hunter; John Mitchell, the singer of Arena, Kino, Frost*, It Bites and Lonely Robot; King Crimson lead singer Jakko Jakszyk; and Fish, Howard Jones and the guitarist Robin Boult.

 The band's third concept album and fourth album overall "The Disturbance Fields" was remastered for 180g LP and CD before its release by the former lead master technician of Masterdisc Andy VanDette known for remastering all of Rush and Porcupine Tree releases, as well as that of David Bowie.

-Every Edison's Children's concept album features corresponding artwork in the form of an interior 20 page "lyrics and images" booklet in which every individual song receives its own "album cover" starring the vivid imagery of Wendy Farrell-Pastore aka Wendy "Darling" Blackwood, who also does backing vocals for the band.
+Every Edison's Children's concept album features corresponding artwork in the form of an interior 20 page "lyrics and images" booklet in which every individual song receives its own "album cover" starring the vivid imagery of Wendy Farrell-Pastore Wendy "Darling" Blackwood, who also does backing vocals for the band.